Falcons vs. Vikings

 Atlanta vs. Minnesota Prop Picks (AI)

-Remi is pouring through loads of stats on each team.
-In fact, anytime the Falcons and Vikings play there’s always several intriguing observations to key in on.
-Not to mention games played at U.S. Bank Stadium in Sep can often follow normal, predictable patterns.
+Remi is pouring through tons of stats on each team.
+In fact, anytime the Falcons and Vikings play there’s always several intriguing angles to key in on.
+Not to mention games played at U.S. Bank Stadium in Sep almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: A. Jones over 58.5 Rushing + Receiving Yards.